KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 The area of the rectangles is proportional to a measure specified by a numerical attribute.
 The treemap is usefull to display a large amount of hierarchical data in a small space.
 By clicking the *Add widget* button pick up *Chart* and then the *Treemap* chart from the gallery.
-Once you have selected the dataset, choose at least two attributes into the X-axis panel and one measure and press *Save*.
+Once a dataset has been selected at least two attributes into the X-axis panel and one measure are needed.
+Press *Save* to apply the changes.
 See below image.

 .. figure:: media/image061.png